dccartagena/dccartagena.github.io/_supervision_proposals/2025-pegnn-pollution.md

 ## Tasks and Timeline

 ### Stage 1:
-* Familiarize with the codebase of pollution forecasting;
+* Familiarize with the codebase and API of pollution forecasting;
-* Review the state-of-the-art for physics enhanced ML in fluid dynamics problems;
+* Review the state-of-the-art for physics enhanced ML in fluid dynamics problems with a focus on GNNs;
-* Brainstorm potential fluid-dynamic models to enhance the deep learning baseline.
+* ...

 ### Stage 2:
 * Plan the experiments and tests for the expected solution;
-* Adapt the selected fluid-dynamic models to the training of deep learning models;
+* ...
+*
 * Evaluate the proof-of-concept with the proposed experiments and tests;
 * Benchmark the proof-of-concept against other solutions in the literature.